daveades/alx-low_level_programming/0x01-variables_if_else_while/README.md

-## Variables, if, else, while
+## VARIABLES, IF, ELSE, WHILE
-- This repository contains my alx variables, if, else, while project
+- This directory contains my alx variables, if, else, while project